skydoves/lazybones/README.md

 .on(On.Create) { } // we can set the lifecycle state manually as an attribute.
 ```

-#### Usages in the non-lifecycle owner class
+### LifecycleAware in Normal Classes

-The `lifecycleAware` is an extension of the `lifecycleOwner`, so you can use it on the `LifecycleOwner` instance as the following:
+The `lifecycleAware` is an extension of the `lifecycleOwner`, so you can use it on a `LifecycleOwner` instance as the following:

 ```kotlin
 class SomeClass(lifecycleOwner: LifecycleOwner) {